strontic/strontic.github.io/xcyclopedia/library/Dism.exe-6C7FF8FC34A59342CEBDBFED54EC0C71.md

 ## Possible Misuse

 *The following table contains possible examples of `Dism.exe` being misused.
-While `Dism.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Dism.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --